camunda/camunda-docs-manual/content/installation/full/wls/manual.md

 The following steps are required to deploy the Camunda BPM platform onto an Oracle WebLogic server.

-## Install the Camunda BPM Platform Shared Libraries
+## Install the Camunda BPM Platform Domain Libraries

-The shared libraries include the Camunda engine and some utility JARs.
-The shared libraries must be visible to both the Camunda BPM platform as well as all process applications.
+The domain libraries include the Camunda engine and some utility JARs.
+The domain libraries must be visible to both the Camunda BPM platform as well as all process applications.

-The shared libraries can be found in the lib folder of the distribution:
+The domain libraries can be found in the lib folder of the distribution:

 ```
 camunda-ee-oracle-wls-$PLATFORM_VERSION.zip
 |-- modules/
-      |-- lib/  <-- The shared libs
+      |-- lib/  <-- The domain libs
            |-- camunda-engine-$PLATFORM_VERSION.jar
            |-- java-uuid-generator-XX.jar
            |-- mybatis-XX.jar